Westerly State Airport

 Fresh lobster and seared scallops at The Fisherman at Long Point, a 19-minute walk from the ramp.

-Swordfish tacos on the deck at Dead Eye Dick's or a plate of biscuits and gravy right on the field at Ellen's.
+Fresh swordfish tacos at Dead Eye Dick's or a plate of biscuits and gravy right on the ramp at Ellen's.

 A box of hand-cut pastries from the legendary Allie's Donuts, or a definitive Rhode Island clear clam chowder at Wickford on the Water.